 Varsity Field Hockey Coach

-Coach Chenevert was named Dana Hall’s Varsity Field Hockey head coach in 2020.
-She has more than 20 years of field hockey experience at the club, collegiate and high school levels.
+Coach Jackson was named Dana Hall’s Varsity Field Hockey head coach in 2022.
+She brings a wealth of field hockey experience to Dana Hall.

 Varsity Volleyball Coach